 LSU Libraries Special Collections Research Grant

-- Cover letter that provides a brief but detailed project description that places the project in the context of its larger field of study and describes the anticipated result of the project (e.g. journal article, book, edited volume, etc.).
+Cover letter (600-900 words) that provides a brief but detailed project description that places the project in the context of its larger field of study and describes the anticipated result of the project (e.g. journal article, book, edited volume, dissertation, etc.).
 The narrative should articulate the anticipated use of the LSU Libraries collections with reference to specific collections and their relevance to the project.

 About LSU Libraries Special Collections

 The LSU Libraries Special Collections is celebrated for its extensive holdings on the history of Louisiana and the Lower Mississippi Valley, documented through manuscripts, books, newspapers, maps, and ephemera.
 The American Civil War also has been one of the library’s traditional strengths, including collections specializing in Lincoln studies, Civil War fiction, and young people’s literature.
 A natural history collection rich in botanical and ornithological illustration, a rare book collection strong in the history of books and printing, and various personal libraries on subjects ranging from Sherlock Holmes to classic comic books all make the LSU Libraries Special Collections a destination for scholars researching broad subjects in American and European history and life.